 Lisa L. Michels, General Counsel and regulatory affairs expert at Regulatory Compliance Associates® Inc., discusses how the global medical device regulatory landscape is impacted by international law.

-Product registration should be based on a proactive strategic regulatory analysis to properly determine whether registration in a particular market or region actually makes sense for the specific product and ultimately for the business.
+Product registration should be based on a proactive strategic regulatory analysis.
+Understanding the available regulatory pathway options can help properly determine whether registration in a particular market.
+Ultimately, the team is challenges with the regions that make sense for the product and business as a whole.

 The most common international medical device registration challenges are primarily based on the following considerations: